andraugust/andraugust.github.io/thermo-1.md

 ## Exchanging More Than Energy

 So far, nearly the entire discussion has focused on systems exchanging energy.
-What happens when they exchange other things, like volume and particles?
+What happens when they exchange other things, like volume or particles?

 Like energy, other quantities equilibrate when they maximize multiplicity.
 For a general set of variables, the joint multiplicity is